shaun-wilson/BulkProps-Navisworks-Plugin/README.md

 # Download

-Download compiled plugins for the current and previous versions from the [Releases](https://github.com/shaun-wilson/BulkProps-Navisworks-Plugin/releases/) page.
+Download compiled plugins from the [Releases](https://github.com/shaun-wilson/BulkProps-Navisworks-Plugin/releases/) page.

 ## Versions

-The first version of this plugin (v1.0.0) was for Navisworks Manage 2022.
-Support for older releases is possible, but there is no intention of doing so.
-Newer releases may be supported on demand.

-The code on the master Git branch is the latest - currently v1.0.0 for Navisworks Manage 2022.
-Older stable versions will have code "archived" in separate branches.
+This plugin was created alongside **Navisworks Manage** 2022.
+It has not been tested with ***Simulate***.
+Updates to suit newer versions of Navisworks may be released from time to time, or you can attempt to compile the plugin yourself.
+The code on the master Git branch is the latest version.
+Older versions are "archived" in separate branches when they are superseded.

+<sup><sub>Note - Plugins do not work with Navisworks **Freedom**.
+This is a restriction of Navisworks Freedom, not this plugin.</sub></sup>

 # Install

 Copy the contents of the zip file to the plugin folder of your Navisworks Manage install, ie `C:\Program Files\Autodesk\Navisworks Manage {Version}\Plugins\BulkProps\BulkProps.dll`

-The plugin has not been tested with Navisworks Simulate.

-Plugins do not work with Navisworks Freedom - this is a restriction of Navisworks Freedom, not this plugin.
+Alternatively, you can locate the plugin anywhere and then start Navisworks with the 'AddPluginAssembly' [command line switch](https://help.autodesk.com/view/NAV/2025/ENU/?guid=GUID-62870620-2B92-4FD8-A788-E0687F7030AD), ie `"C:\Program Files\Autodesk\Navisworks Manage {Version}\roamer.exe" -AddPluginAssembly "D:\BulkProps\BulkProps.dll"`

 # Instructions